TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     quota:

         This sets a quota on the zone filesystem.
 For OS VMs, this value is the space actually visible/usable in the guest.
-For KVM VMs, this value is the quota for the Zone containing the VM, which is not directly available to users.
+For kvm VMs, this value is the quota for the Zone containing the VM, which is not directly available to users.
+For bhyve VMs, disks are part of the zones/<uuid>
+        dataset, as well as the zone itself, so the quota needs to be sized appropriately.

         Set quota to 0 to disable (ie. for no quota).

         type: integer (number of GiB)
-        vmtype: OS,KVM
+        vmtype: ANY
         listable: yes
         create: yes
         update: yes (live update)

     ram:

-        For KVM VMs this is the amount of virtual RAM that will be available to the guest kernel.
+        For kvm and bhyve VMs this is the amount of virtual RAM that will be available to the guest kernel.
 For OS VMs this will be the same as the property max_physical_memory.

         type: integer (number of MiB)
-        vmtype: KVM
+        vmtype: HVM
         listable: yes
-        create: KVM VMs only
+        create: yes
-        update: KVM VMs only, for OS VMs update max_physical_memory instead.
+        update: yes (requires VM reboot to take effect)
         default: 256

     resolvers: